schneiderkamplab/synthesizers/README.md

 For evaluation, the standard backend is [SynthEval](https://github.com/schneiderkamplab/syntheval).

 ## TODOs for 1.1
+* make subprocesspool.map an iterator using yield
+* test multiple datasets for Load
+* separate pypi package for subprocessing

+## Ideas for future development
+* add source and meta to StateDict with initial data source and parameters to reproduce
 * implement overwrite parameter to State with Load(overwrite=...), three values:
   - copy: add new state if a value would be overwritten
   - overwrite: just overwrite the value
   - raise: raise an error if a value would be overwritten
-* parallelize the pipeline calls and multiple arguments for MultiStateDict
-* add source and meta to StateDict with initial data source and parameters to reproduce
-* make subprocesspool.map an iterator using yield
-* test multiple datasets for Load
-* separate pypi package for subprocessing

-## Ideas for future development
 * implement TabularSynthesisDPPipeline
 * use benchmark module from syntheval?
 * standardized list of supported metrics (supported by any backend)